zhaojer/parallel-scs/README.md

         - However, I appear to have some kind of misunderstanding of num_threads_used bc the more threads I use, the slower it gets...
         - Reduced the number of times omp generates/destroys threads, timing seems slightly better now
     - Construct two input strings by reading from input file.
-- Future:
-    - Ok, so omp versions are pretty much done.
-        - Can start testing them with different input sizes.
-        - Can also start writing the report/paper, explaining the SCS problem,  how I implemented normal DP version, the anti-diagonal version, row-wise independent version (with optimizations).
 - Implement parallel version in CUDA and test the code.
+    - Done

 ### Assumptions
 - There are a finite number of letters in the alphabet which the input strings are generated from